 Since even small increases in blood sugar levels can impact your health, managing the dawn phenomenon can be an important step in reducing your risk of diabetes complications.

 The main symptom of the dawn phenomenon is high morning blood sugar.
-High blood sugar, also called hyperglycemia, is when your blood sugar reading is either over your blood sugar target or over 180 milligrams per deciliter (mg/dL).
+High blood sugar, also called hyperglycemia, is when your

 High blood sugar due to the dawn phenomenon is often persistent and hard to manage.
 Generally, people that experience the dawn phenomenon don’t experience any physical symptoms.